chocolatey/choco-wiki/HelpersGetChocolateyWebFile.md

 should only be used for 64 bit native software.
 If the original Url contains both (which is quite rare), set this to '$url' Otherwise remove this parameter.

+Prefer HTTPS when available.
+Can be HTTP, FTP, or File URIs.

 Property               | Value
 ---------------------- | -----